gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

                       --from-beginning
 ```

-We can see that the keys are all `null` because so far we have only created the value part of the messages.
+> **What you should see:** Every message is printed as `null,aaa` — the `null` key followed by the comma separator and the value.
+This confirms that all messages produced so far had no key.

+> **What just happened?** Kafka stores a key field alongside every message.
+When the producer sends no key, it stores `null`.
+The consumer's `print.key=true` property makes this visible at consumption time.

-For producing messages also with a key, use the options `parse.key` and `key.separator`.
+To produce messages with a key, add the `parse.key` and `key.separator` properties:

 ```bash
 kafka-console-producer  --bootstrap-server kafka-1:19092,kafka-2:19093 \